From My Perspective

-The reason I want to pretend I won’t spend much time on the topic is because in my heart they are mine; and if you ask anyone around they think they are mine as well.
+The reason I want to pretend I won’t spend much time on the topic is that in my heart they are mine; and if you ask anyone around they think they are mine as well.
 And I treat them as such; I love them and hate them and love them more just like they are mine.

 But I’m also always so very aware that they are not in fact mine.
 I did not wish for them, or carry them or watch over them as they slept completely exhausted in the earliest years of their life.